Woke Up with a Toothache? Don’t Ignore These Red Flags!

 Red Flag #2: Swelling Around the Tooth or Face

 Swelling in your gums, face, or jaw is a major warning sign.
-It could indicate a dental abscess—a pocket of pus caused by infection.
-This isn’t just painful, it’s potentially life-threatening if the infection spreads to other parts of your body.
+It could indicate a dental abscess, a pocket of pus caused by infection.
+This isn’t just painful; it can be life-threatening if the infection spreads to other parts of your body.

 Signs of a dental abscess include: